 The only way to know if you are living with HIV is to get tested.
-However, some general questions can be asked of ourselves and our partners to assess how vulnerable we may be to HIV and other STIs.
+However, there are some general questions we can ask of ourselves and our partners to assess how vulnerable we may be to HIV and other STIs.
 Some questions you can ask are:

-- Have I had condomless vaginal sex within the past 3-6 months? - Have I had condomless anal sex within the past 3-6 months? - · Have I shared any needles or had exposure to blood that may contain the HIV virus? - Have my partner or I had multiple partners recently? - Have I ever received an HIV test? - In the last 12 months, have I had a sexually transmitted infection (STI) such as chlamydia, gonorrhea, syphilis, etc.? - Since my last HIV/STI test, have you exchanged sex for drugs, money, or something I needed? - Have I had vaginal or anal sex with a person who uses injection drugs? - Have I had vaginal or anal sex with a person who I know is a man who also has sex with other men (MSM)?
+- Have I had condomless vaginal sex within the past 3-6 months? - Have I had condomless anal sex within the past 3-6 months? - Have I shared any needles or had exposure to blood that may contain the HIV virus? - Have I or my partner had multiple partners recently? - Have I ever received an HIV test? - · In the last 12 months, have I had a sexually transmitted infection (STI) such as chlamydia, gonorrhea, syphilis, etc.? - Since my last HIV/STI test, have I exchanged sex for drugs, money, or something I needed? - Have I had vaginal or anal sex with a person who uses injection drugs? - Have I had vaginal or anal sex with a person whom I know is a man who also has sex with men (MSM)?